10 Jan Eastern Washington University Nursing Program Reviews

 The Washington State University College of Nursing will require all applicants to undergo a personal interview and the Test of Essential Skills (TEAS) exam during the admission process.
 Students have to present at least 50 hours of practical experience in any healthcare field, whether paid or volunteer work experience.
 These experiences may take place in a health facility, summer camps, or could be a CNA (Certified Nursing Assistant) work-related exposure.
 It is highly recommended that students begin earning hours of practical experience during their pre-nursing education, which can be completed over a period of three years to be eligible for admission.

 Preparation for the BSN Prerequisite Courses and College-Level Coursework

 The tuition rate at Eastern Washington University varies whether a student is a resident or nonresident of the state, whether he or she is studying per quarter or semester, and whether he or she is taking the course full-time or over 18 credits.
 Undergraduate residents pay as much as $203.67 per credit per quarter while non-residents pay $750.08.
-Full-time residents or those who are taking 10 to 18 credits pay $2,036.73 while non-residents pay $7,500.79.
+Full-time residents or those taking 10 to 18 credits pay $2,036.73, while non-residents pay $7,500.79.
 Students who are taking more than 18 credits pay an additional fee of $181.91 if they are residents of the state and $728.75 for non-residents.

-Graduates of the BSN program will become eligible for the National Council Licensing Examination and will become qualified to work as Registered Nurses upon getting their license.
+Graduates of the BSN program will become eligible for the National Council Licensing Examination and become qualified to work as Registered Nurses upon getting their license.